-Gary had a strong understand of the social landscape of the internet, and achieved massive success, making the transition from wine blogger to social media expert.
+Gary had a strong understanding of the social landscape of the internet, and achieved massive success, making the transition from wine blogger to social media expert.

 This led to a landmark 10-book deal with HarperStudio, pioneering the low advance/high royalty model.
-To date, he’s published four of the books for which he’s contracted: Crush It!; The Thank You Economy; Jab, Jab, Jab, Right Hook; and the recently released, #AskGaryvee.
+To date, he’s published four of the books for which he’s contracted: Crush It!; The Thank You Economy; Jab, Jab, Jab, Right Hook; #AskGaryvee, and Crushing It!

 All of them have debuted on the bestseller list.

 But, we’re getting a bit ahead of ourselves.
 Let’s dial it back to 2009 when Crush It! was first released.

 I had just started my site—then a single-author blog—and was making my way through the world of internet business and brand building.
 A friend of mine gave me a copy of Crush It!, noting, “You’re gonna fucking LOVE this guy.
 He reminds me of you.”

 After a few minutes of Googling, I could see why: the loud voice; the f-bombs; the Jets mania.
 Not hard to see the resemblance.

 Despite knowing very little about wine, and certainly not giving a shit about the difference between a chardonnay and a sauvignon blanc, I found myself five videos deep before I knew it, smiling and nodding along.
 This guy’s got something.

 From there, I became a fan and a follower.